Former Obama adviser calls Trump decision on Nat Sec panel 'stone cold crazy'

 - Spicer said Rice's comments are "clearly inappropriate language from a former ambassador"

-(CNN)President Donald Trump's decision to reorganize the National Security Council in a way that removes the director of intelligence and the chairman of the Joint Chiefs of Staff is "stone cold crazy," former National Security Adviser Susan Rice said Sunday.
+(CNN)President Donald Trump's decision to reorganize the National Security Council in a way that removes the director of intelligence and the chairman of the Joint Chiefs of Staff from always attending the principals' committee is "stone cold crazy," former National Security Adviser Susan Rice said Sunday.

 Rice retweeted another Twitter user, P.E.
 Juan, who said: "Trump loves and trusts the military so much he just kicked them out of the National Security Council and put a Nazi in their place."